abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 echo ${SomeArray[-2]}
 ```
 and so on.
-To append directly to the already existing array a new element, we can use programatically always the following trick:
+To append directly to the already existing array a new element, we can use programmatically always the following trick:
 ```bash
 SomeArray[${#SomeArray[*]}]=12345 # appending a new element
 ```